How to: Debug Optimized Code

 Positions inside a function, which are changed when the optimizer merges blocks of code.

-Function names for frames on the call stack, which might be wrong if the optimizer merges two functions.
+Function names for frames on the call stack, which may be wrong if the optimizer merges two functions.

 Global and static variables are always shown correctly.
 So is structure layout.
 If you have a pointer to a structure and the value of the pointer is correct, every member variable of the structure will show the correct value.

-Because of these limitations, you should debug using an unoptimized version of your program if at all possible.
+Because of these limitations, you should do your debugging using an unoptimized version of your program if at all possible.
 By default, optimization is turned off in the Debug configuration of a Visual C++ program and turned on in the Release configuration.

-However, a bug might appear only in an optimized version of a program.
+Sometimes, however, a bug may appear only in an optimized version of a program.
 In that case, you must debug the optimized code.

 To turn on optimization in a Debug build configuration